pgryko/document-anonymizer/CODE_REVIEW_COMPREHENSIVE.md

 ### Areas for Improvement

 1. **Test Coverage**
-   - Current coverage at 19% is very low
+   - Current coverage difficult to measure (tests timing out)
-   - Many critical components lack unit tests
+   - Test suite appears to have performance issues
-   - Integration tests need expansion
+   - May need test infrastructure debugging

 2. **Documentation Updates Needed**
    - Some TODO comments in code need addressing